 Best Drinks for Cottonmouth: Drink water or tea.
 This one seems obvious but it can be hard to avoid other tempting drinks like soda, beer, or juice.
 Sadly, those beverages only serve to make you thirstier.
 Avoid alcoholic, sugary, or caffeinated beverages when you're suffering from cottonmouth.
 Sip water or tea to keep hydrated and combat dry mouth caused by smoking.

 Keep hard candies around.
 We're talking Jolly Ranchers, Lifesavers, Nerds, Tic-Tacs... keep a handful of your favorite hard candy around for an enjoyable way to treat cottonmouth.
 The strong sweet and sour flavors in candy are enough to throw your salivary glands into overdrive no matter how much you smoked.
 Just be sure to brush your teeth when you're done.

 Use common sense.
 If cottonmouth has you down, don't add to the problem by eating salty foods or smoking tobacco.

 Other Reasons for Cottonmouth

-The cottonmouth experienced after consuming cannabis is usually mild.
+The cottonmouth experienced after smoking is usually mild.
 If you experience severe cottonmouth, or have dry mouth before or after smoking pot, something else may be amiss.
-Before you blame the weed, there are some other reasons people experience dry mouth.
+Before you blame the flower, there are some other reasons people experience dry mouth.